Lesson 4 - Complex Data Structures in Python - Tuples, Sets and Dictionaries

 - We can also make a difference of two sets with the

-operator.
-The same can be done with thedifference
+-operator.
+The same can be done with thedifferencemethod.

 1